 There are two domains where Dr. Schmidt’s training in molecular medicine, biochemistry, and neuroscience applied to spaceflight and human performance also aligns with this cetacean research.

-First, in the analysis of biological specimens collected from cetaceans in the field, Dr. Schmidt is able to apply the tools of molecular analytics, molecular feature identification, molecular pathway analysis, and the description of biological meaning.
+Second, in the analysis of biological specimens collected from cetaceans in the field, Dr. Schmidt is able to apply the tools of molecular analytics, molecular feature identification, molecular pathway analysis, and the description of biological meaning.
 These can provide insight into the molecular underpinnings of cetacean biology and health.

 My Encounter with “Ghost Dolphins” with National Geographic